DataWookie/exegetic-new-site/content/training/python-introduction.md

 ---
-title: "Introduction to Python"
+title: "Programming Python"
 subjects: ['Python', 'Data Science']
 topic: true
 draft: false
 subjects_weight: 5
-duration: 1 day
+duration: 2 days
 who: |
   The course is suitable for somebody who is interested in learning how to code but has little or no prior experience.